Project-Ice-Man/RiskThinking.AI/README.md

 # RiskThinking.AI
 I'm more familiar with solving problems 1-2 than 3-4.
 Therefore in Solution.py was able to implement 1 and 2 well (hopefully).
-For 3, I only plugged in the (nice) code that was provided and saved to disk as much details as I thought I should.
+For 3, I only plugged in the (nice) code that was provided and saved to disk as much details as I thought was required.
 I did not implement 4 at all, sorry about that.
 # Solution.py
 How it works will be described right after
 ```python